AdobeDocs/commerce-cloud-service.pt-BR/help/cloud-guide/services/rabbitmq.md

 ### Conectar-se a partir do ambiente de desenvolvimento local

-1. Faça logon no `magento-cloud` CLI e projeto:
+1. Faça logon na CLI do `magento-cloud` e no projeto:

    ```bash
    magento-cloud login